tbranyen/backbone.layoutmanager/contributing.md

   line.
 * Prefer if and else to "clever" uses of ? : conditional or ||, && logical
   operators.
-* at.
-Just put them before the line of code, not at the end of the line.
 * When in doubt, follow the conventions you see used in the source already.

 ### Documentation ###